bluenviron/mediamtx/README.md

 RTSP_PATHS_TEST_SOURCE=rtsp://myurl ./rtsp-simple-server
 ```

-The configuration file can be changed dinamically when the server is running (hot reloading): changes are detected and written over the previous configuration, clients are disconnected only if necessary.
+The configuration can be changed dinamically when the server is running (hot reloading) by editing the configuration file: changes are detected and written over the previous configuration, clients are disconnected only if necessary.

 ### RTSP proxy mode